Marken-Foo/variants-site/content/about.md

 type = "timeless"
 +++

-I am Illion from Singapore.
+This is Illion from Singapore. o/

-At the core of it, I'm trained as a western chess player.
-I've been playing since age 6, played in school tournaments with decent results, and never really forgot the lessons nor quit the chess scene.
-I maintain a 2000 blitz rating at [lichess](https://lichess.org), but without seriously trying to improve any more.
+I play many chess types and variants.
+First and foremost, I'm trained as a western chess player.
+Playing and learning since I was 6, I've participated on and off in tournaments, never quite making it to a good level, but also never quite able to quit the addiction.
+I feebly maintain a 2000 blitz rating at [lichess](https://lichess.org).

-I'm also a mostly self-taught xiangqi player, starting with a streak of 30 losses against a friend when I was about 14.
-Since then I also participated in school tournaments with several team tournament wins, and consider myself an amateur of middling strength.
+In the second instance, I'm also a mostly self-taught xiangqi player, starting admirably with a streak of 30 losses against a friend when I was 14.
+Since then I've also participated in school tournaments with several team tournament wins, and generally been a better-than-complete-beginner at it.
+I hover around 1200 at [PlayOK](https://playok.com).

-Currently I'm also known as a strong amateur of atomic chess, hovering consistently around 2300 on lichess again, and probably the player the most obsessed with fundamental endgame knowledge.
-Some of my lichess studies are literally the endgame theory for those material balances.
+My main variant, so to speak, is atomic chess, hovering consistently around 2300 on lichess which is probably two tiers below the best players.
+I am (very probably) also the player the most *obsessed* with researching fundamental endgame knowledge.
 My [first site](https://illion-atomic.netlify.app/) is entirely focused on atomic chess.

 Outside the competitive side of chess, I'm also an on-and-off problemist/solver, specialising in retrograde analysis and proof games.
-I've composed a number of small little retros and PGs, more for lightweight entertainment value than actual demonstration of themes.
+I've composed a number of lightweight retros and PGs, not heavy on the themes but sometimes tricky, sometimes entertaining.

-Recently I've also taken an interest in go, shogi and makruk.
-It helps that I can read Japanese and Chinese (but unfortunately not Thai or Cambodian).